rickb777/enumeration/README.md

  * `-s`
     - generate a simple enumeration without parsing methods.

+ * `-nopoly`
+    - do not generate code that would make the enumeration polymorphic as.

  * `-lc`
     - convert to lower case the string representations of the enumeration values.